Equity release calculator

 - We only offer plans that have a no-negative-equity guarantee, so you won’t have to worry about owing more than your home is worth.

 Responsible Equity Release is a trading style of Responsible Life Limited.
 Responsible Life Limited is authorised and regulated by the Financial Conduct Authority and is entered on the Financial Services Register (https://register.fca.org.uk/) under reference 610205.
 Only if you choose to proceed and your case completes will Responsible Life Limited charge an advice fee, currently not exceeding £1,690.
-A lifetime mortgage may affect the value of your estate and your entitlement to means-tested benefits.
+A lifetime mortgage will reduce the value of your estate and may affect your entitlement to means-tested benefits.
 Our advisor will talk you through this and the setting up costs before you make any decision to proceed.
 Think carefully before securing other debts against your home.

 How does the equity release calculator work?

-The calculator will give you an approximate idea of how much equity you might be able to release with a lifetime mortgage.
-It will only be an estimate, as the amount you can release will depend on other lending criteria, the condition of your property and the lifetime mortgage you choose.
+The equity release calculator will give you an approximate idea of how much equity you might be able to release with a lifetime mortgage.
+It will only be an estimate, as the amount you can release will depend on:

 View our other calculators